UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

 Introduction
 =========================================
-Each IOP has its only interrupt controller allowing its local peripherals to interrupt it.
-This is the standard `AXI Interrupt Controller <https://www.xilinx.com/products/intellectual-property/axi_intc.html>`_ and can be used in an IOP application as it would be used in any MicroBlaze design.
+Each IOP has its only interrupt controller.
+This allows IOP peripherals (IIC, SPI, GPIO, Uart, Timers) to interrupt the MicroBlaze processor inside the IOP.
+The IOP uses the `AXI Interrupt Controller <https://www.xilinx.com/products/intellectual-property/axi_intc.html>`_.
+It can be used in an IOP application in the same way as any other MicroBlaze application to manage this local interrupts.

 The base overlay also has a interrupt controller connected to the interrupt pin of the Zynq PS.
-The IOPs can trigger this interrupt controller to signal to the PS and Python that an interrupt in the overlay has occurred.
+The overlay interrupt controller can be triggered by the MicroBlaze inside an IOP to signal to the PS and Python that an interrupt has occurred in the overlay.

 .. image:: ./images/pynqz1_base_overlay_intc_pin.png
    :align: center

 Interrupts in PYNQ can be handled in different ways.
-One method of handling interrupts is using the *asyncio* Python package.
+The *asyncio* Python package is one method of handling interrupts.
 Asyncio was first introduced in Python 3.4 as provisional, and starting in Python 3.6 is considered stable. `Python 3.6 documentation on asyncio <https://docs.python.org/3.6/whatsnew/3.6.html#asyncio>`_.

 This PYNQ release used Python 3.6 and includes the latest asyncio package.